 Paolo Cassano, MD, PhD

-Dr. Cassano is a researcher and a clinician.
+Dr. Cassano is Director of the Photobiomodulation Program in the Division of Neuropsychiatry and Neuromodulation at MGH.
 His work addresses inequality in brain health, which hampers people’s lives.
 He is interested in revolutionary interventions to treat and to prevent brain disorders.
 His focus is on the use of light (photobiomodulation with red and near-infrared light) to improve brain health.
 Near-infrared light is natural, as it represents one third of sunlight.

 Brain disorders are just the tip of the iceberg.
 For all healthy people, who are fortunate not to experience symptoms of a brain disorder, the brain is still continuously under the wear and tear of life stressors and of aging.
 Prolonged stress affects our brain by leading to excessive inflammation and oxidation of the brain, as well as by decreasing brain energy and brain rejuvenation (also called neuroplasticity).
 Overtime, this cumulative brain damage is considered to predispose to brain disorders.